Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Introduction

 \section{Introduction}

-The number and complexity of computing devices are increasing rapidly and expected to grow to 75.44 billion devices in 2025 \cite{noauthor_undated-uq}.
-Most of these devices are IoT devices, edge computing devices, and portable devices.
-System-on-Chip (SoC) is the backbone of each devices to implement increasingly complex functionalities.
-A typical SoC consists of different heterogeneous Intellectual Property (IPs) cores such as a processors, memories, controllers, converters, etc. For example, an automotive SoC may have around one hundred IPs to support the required functionality.
-SoCs may also include numerous computing cores, popularly known as multipocessor SoC (MPSoC), to support parallel computation and muti-programming workloads.
+The number and complexity of computing devices are flourishing and are expected to grow to 75.44 billion devices in 2025 \cite{noauthor_undated-uq}.
+System-on-Chip (SoC) is the backbone of each device to implement increasingly complex functionalities.
+A typical SoC consists of different heterogeneous Intellectual Property (IPs) cores such as processors, memories, controllers, converters, etc. For example, an automotive SoC may have around one hundred IPs to support the required functionality.
+Alternatively, SoCs may be dominated by numerous computing cores, popularly known as multiprocessor SoC (MPSoC) to support parallel computation and muti-programming workloads.
 For example, Altra® multicore server processor has 128 cores \cite{amepere}.